Top-line stats and headline takeaways for anyone short on time. The detailed breakdown sits below.

 The lineups problem

-Of those stuck on lineups, more than three quarters want injury alerts on their own players.
+Of those stuck on lineups, four in five want injury alerts on their own players.

 71% want to know when an owned player has been rotated or dropped, and 39% want a suggested captain based on their squad.
-The pattern is consistent: this group doesn't just want lineup info, they want it filtered to their team and pushed to them.
-Solve this with personalisation, not editorial.
+The pattern is consistent: this group doesn't just want lineup info, they want it filtered to their team.

 What helps you feel confident picking players